 Gardens by the Bay: This is more than just a strip of verdant green space in the heart of the city.
 Laid out over 101 hectares of reclaimed land, it comprises three themed gardens, plus two wondrous conservatories: the Flower Dome and Cloud Dome.
 And of course, don’t miss its SuperTree Grove and OCBC skywalk which allows for a stunning look at the garden as well as eclectic surroundings.

 Night Safari: Wind up your second day in Singapore in the most exciting way at Night Safari.
 It is the first nocturnal wild park in the world where you can see close to some 1000 night creatures representing about 100 rare and endangered species in a setting that is close to their natural habitat.
 Before you leave, you can dine at one of its atmospheric dining venues such as Ulu Ulu Safari Restaurant and New Zealand Natural.

 Day Three: Spend The Whole Day At Sentosa Island

 Take any compilation of top things to do in Singapore – Sentosa Island’s sights and experiences mostly occupy the top spot in them.
-So dedicate this whole day to discovering this full of life island.
+So dedicate this whole day to discovering this full-of-life island.
 Start with a scenic cable car ride (beginning from Mount Faber to Sentosa Island).
-One of the must-sees here is Resorts World Sentosa which probably hosts the island major chunk of attractions like Adventure Cove Waterpark, Typhoon Theatre, the Maritime Experiential Museum, Dolphin Island, and S.E.A.
+One of the must-sees here is Resorts World Sentosa which probably hosts the island’s major chunk of attractions like Adventure Cove Waterpark, Typhoon Theatre, the Maritime Experiential Museum, Dolphin Island, and S.E.A.
 Aquarium to mention a few.

 Adventurists and fun-seekers are in for a treat as Gogreen Segway Eco Adventure, Hydrodash – Floating Aqua Park, Mega Adventure Park, Skyline Luge Sentosa, among many others, await them here.